emeseelkind/TreatmentFlow/README.md

 TreatmentFlow was originally created by Adam Neto and Emese Elkind during the months of February-April 2025 as a project for their third-year Queen's University School of Computing course: CISC 352 - Artificial Intelligence.

-Usage instructions:
+**Usage instructions:**
 - For Constraint Satisfaction components, run the MIPBedAssignment file to compare the solutions between the MIP and Greedy approaches
   - To check Greedy solutions alone, follow the following steps:
     1. construct a hospital using the HosptialRecords class with a number of beds above 0
     2. generate a list of patients using the gen_patient_list method with a number of patients above 0
     3. construct a scheduler using the Schedule class and the hospital object
     4. use the method(s) run_hospital() (and waiting_times()) to display the Greedy approach's output
-- For Deep Learning components run the DeepLearningMLP file to generate the confusion matrix and view the model accuracy.
+- For Deep Learning components run the DeepLearningMLP file to generate the confusion matrix and view the model accuracy
+- For Bayesian Network component, there is not yet an executable implementation, but the interactive tool will include:
+  - A generator for the Bayesian Network that will be used to predict future diagnoses
+  - A document producer that will take a set of observed symptoms as input, and output the most likely diagnoses along with their symptoms

 # Installation Instructions